Skip to content

 How to generate a skill from a recorded session

-Recorded session (captured by paper cli)
+Recorded session (captured by paperctl)

 prompts · tool calls · errors · fixes · outcome